Handy Summer Info

 • Are installed at least 1.5 metres from the boundary.

 If your tank will be plumbed into a house and connected to your toilet or washing machine, a building consent is required.
-This is to protect both your water supply and our public water supply from potential contamination.
 You'll need a registered plumber to carry out this work for you.

 Wastewater Care

 Wastewater, also known as sewage, is the used water that goes down sinks, washing machines, showers, baths and toilets.
-Most of it is water.
-The rest includes organic matter such as human waste, food scraps, cooking fats, oil and grease, and debris such as sand, grit and plastic.
+Most of it is water, and the rest includes organic matter and debris such as sand, grit and plastic.

-If you haven't been to your property for some time and find wastewater isn't getting cleared away quick enough, it could be due to root intrusion around the pipes.
+If you haven't been to your property in a while and find wastewater isn't getting cleared away quick enough, it could be due to root intrusion around the pipes.
 Take a look to see if any plants or weeds need to be cleared on your property.
 We can come and clear the pipes, but the householder will receive a bill for this service if it is on the property.

 Read more about wastewater management here.